reuters-graphics/bluprint/README.md

 ### Create a bluprint

-Creating a bluprint from existing code is as easy as adding a `.bluprintrc` file to the root of your project and pushing to GitHub.
+Creating a bluprint from existing code is as easy as adding a `.bluprintrc` JSON file to the root of your project and pushing to GitHub.

 The easiest way to create your `.bluprintrc` is to run the `make` command in the root of the directory you'd like to templatize: